Applying for a Visa

 Typical Required Documents:

 **Note: Requirements can change frequently and may differ from consulate to consulate.
 Be sure to check with your particular consulate for requirements.
-This list is intended to be a guide only.**
+The below list is intended to be a guide only.**

 - Certificate of Eligibility (I-20 or DS-2019 form)